 - Safe Redirect Manager is actually built by the awesome team over at 10up.
 It allows you to redirect locations to new URLs with the HTTP status codes of your choosing.
 The plugin uses the wp_safe_redirect function which only allows redirects to whitelisted hosts for security purposes.

-- Quick Page/Post Redirect Plugin is another popular plugin that will be preferred by users who prefer a shopping list of configuration options.
-With over 200,000 active installs it’s certainly been well-tested.
+- 301 Redirects is another popular plugin that will be preferred by users who prefer a shopping list of configuration options.
+With over 60,000 active installs it’s certainly been well-tested.
 It is easy to use, has a well-designed interface, and can be used to manually create 301 and 302 redirects.
 One particularly nice feature is a drop-down menu for selecting pages, posts, media pages, and archive pages as the redirection target, ensuring that manually-created redirection rules resolve without any redirection.
+You can also retain query strings across redirects

 Practice Responsible Redirection